MartinBernardoBonilla/biye-ecommerce/README.md

 If webhook delivery is delayed or fails:

-- The client periodically requests payment status
+- Client polls payment status
-- The backend queries Mercado Pago directly
+- Backend queries Mercado Pago directly
-- Order state is reconciled automatically
+- State is reconciled automatically

 ---